ppetit/fuel-plugin-lma-collector/doc/user/source/metrics/ceph.rst

 ^^^^^^^^^^^^
 .. _ceph_metrics:

+A collection of Cep metrics.

+..
+Note: Ceph metrics are not available in StackLight 1.0 for MCP 0.5

 All Ceph metrics have a ``cluster`` dimension containing the name of the Ceph cluster (*ceph* by default).